-Any unauthorized use of our brand or trademark may adversely affect our business.
+Any unauthorized use of our brand or trademark may adversely affect our business

-We own trademarks for "鑫苑" in the form of Chinese characters and our company logo in the PRC.
+We own trademarks for "[]]" in the form of Chinese characters and our company logo in the PRC.
 We have not registered such trademarks in the U.S. We rely on the PRC intellectual property and anti-unfair competition laws and contractual restrictions to protect brand name and trademarks.
 We believe our brand, trademarks and other intellectual property rights are important to our success.
+Any unauthorized use of our brand, trademarks and other intellectual property rights are important to our success.
+Any unauthorized use of our brand, trademarks and other intellectual property rights are important to our success.
 Any unauthorized use of our brand, trademarks and other intellectual property rights could harm our competitive advantages and business.
 Historically, China has not protected intellectual property rights to the same extent as the United States or the Cayman Islands, and infringement of intellectual property rights continues to pose a serious risk of doing business in China.
 Monitoring and preventing unauthorized use is difficult.
 The measures we take to protect our intellectual property rights may not be adequate.
 Furthermore, the application of laws governing intellectual property rights in China and abroad is uncertain and evolving, and could involve substantial risks to us.
 If we are unable to adequately protect our brand, trademarks and other intellectual property rights, our reputation may be harmed and our business may be adversely affected.